List of types of fur: Marten

 Martens, the American equivalent of the sable, have a fur length of about one and one-half inches long.
 The color varies from pale grey to orange-brown and dark brown.
 The American pine marten sports a reddish brown coat and an orange-tinted throat, but their numbers in the wild were depleted until after the turn of the century.
 Their European cousin the stone marten is a paler beige color with a cream throat.

-The stone martens that are the most valuable have a bluish cast to the fur with the underfur being lighter, and were popular in the 50's with stone marten stoles, typically made of three to five pelts, being features in shows such as I Love Lucy.
+The stone martens that are the most valuable have a bluish cast to the fur with the underfur being lighter, and were popular in the 1950s with stone marten stoles, typically made of three to five pelts, being features in shows such as I Love Lucy.

 Martens are desirable due to their mid-length fur and the durability of the hair follicles.
-The pelt of a marten possesses an oily texture similar to mink, but a longer silky hair such as a fox.
+The pelt of a marten possesses an oily texture similar to mink, but a longer silky hair like a fox.